dhruvpathak1/options_api/README.md

 # options_api
-This individual project aims to use Yahoo Finance API and filter out the required PUT Options that fit the validation criteria.
+This individual project aims to use Yahoo Finance API and filter out the required PUT Options that fit a validation criteria.
-A scheduler is added that will exeute the code periodically after every hour.
+A scheduler is added that will execute the code periodically after every hour.

 ## Programming Language: Python